Azure Industrial IoT Platform

 • Update existing applications and endpoints to reflect what the server reported and re-enable them if they are disabled.

-• Add the “Supervisor ID” to any endpoint to claim the endpoint for the supervisor that found it (unless it is already activated).
+• Add the “Publisher ID” to any endpoint to claim the endpoint for the publisher that found it.

-• Mark any applications and endpoints found or registered through the supervisor at an earlier point in time and that were not found this time around.
+• Mark any applications and endpoints found or registered through the publisher at an earlier point in time and that were not found this time around.

 Applications and their endpoints that have not been found for a while can be purged using the REST API.